-- 24. At all times relevant hereto, Plaintiff Steven Greene was a resident of the State of New York, County of Bronx, City of New York.
+- 26. At all times relevant hereto, Plaintiff Steven Greene was a resident of the State of New York, County of Bronx, City of New York.
 He is a Black man and has mental impairments including post-traumatic stress disorder and attention deficit disorder ("ADD") and is a qualified individual with a disability within the meaning of the ADA, Section 504, and the City's Human Rights Law.
-Mr. Greene was unconstitutionally detained and forcibly hospitalized against his will on May 6, 2020. - 25.
+Mr. Greene was unconstitutionally detained and forcibly hospitalized against his will on May 6, 2020. - 27.
 At all times relevant hereto, Plaintiff Giovanna Sanchez-Esquivel was a resident of the State of New York, County of Kings, City of New York.
-She is a Latina woman and has mental impairments including ADHD, depression, and bipolar disorder, and is a qualified individual with a disability within the meaning of the ADA, Section 504, and the City's Human Rights Law.
-Ms. Sanchez-Esquivel was unconstitutionally detained and forcibly hospitalized against her will on November 7, 2020. - 26.
+She is a Latina woman and has mental impairments including attention deficit hyperactivity disorder ("ADHD"), depression, and bipolar disorder, and is a qualified individual with a disability within the meaning of the ADA, Section 504, and the City's Human Rights Law.
+Ms. Sanchez-Esquivel was unconstitutionally detained and forcibly hospitalized against her will on November 7, 2020. - 28.
 At all times relevant hereto, Plaintiff Sarah Arvio was a resident of the State of New York, County of Bronx, City of New York.
-She is a white woman whom Defendants perceived to have a disability within the meaning of the ADA, Section 504, and the City's Human Rights Law.
-Ms. Arvio was unconstitutionally detained and forcibly hospitalized against her will on March 13, 2020. - 27.
-Community Access is a nonprofit organization incorporated in the State of New York.
-Community Access conducts its operations in the City, County, and State of New York. - 28.
-Community Access was founded in 1974 to provide supportive housing to New Yorkers with mental disabilities.
-Since then, Community Access has become a leading advocate and provider of affordable housing, education, job training, and crisis support for New Yorkers with disabilities.
-The organization's mission is to expand opportunities for people living with mental health concerns to recover from trauma and discrimination through affordable housing, training, advocacy, and healing-focused services.
+She is a white woman whom certain defendant NYPD officers perceived to have a disability within the meaning of the ADA, Section 504, and the City's Human Rights Law.
+Ms. Arvio was unconstitutionally detained and forcibly hospitalized against her will on March 13, 2020. - 29.
+At all times relevant hereto, Plaintiff Lisa Collins was a resident of the State of New York, County of the Bronx, City of New York.
+She is a Black woman whom certain defendant NYPD officers perceived to have a disability within the meaning of the ADA, Section 504, and the City's Human Rights Law.
+Ms. Collins was unconstitutionally detained against her will on January 7, 2023.